pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 </style>
 {{< /rawhtml >}}

-You may not need to know programming to vibe code your way to glory or the next Facebook.
-But you will thank me when shit hits the fan after you've vibed just a little bit too much, and the AI agent just broke your entire website.
+You may not need to learn programming to vibe code your way to glory—or the next Facebook.
+But you will thank me when things go sideways after you've vibed _just a little too much_ and your AI agent casually breaks your entire website.

 Git is a better "restore checkpoint" button that you frantically try to find when Cursor gets too carried away with your ~~lazy prompts~~; I mean, vibes.
-Git can do a lot, but trying to learn them all or, god forbid, read its documentation is, as we both know, a futile exercise.
-Instead, I will get you to learn Git through a five-minute interactive guide before your TikTok brains can take over.
+Git can do a lot, but trying to learn it all or, god forbid, [read the documentation](https://git-scm.com/doc) is, as we both know, a futile exercise.
+Instead, I will get you to learn _enough_ Git through a ten-minute interactive guide before your TikTok brains can take over.

 > **Note**: It isn't unlikely that your IDE (the app where you vibe code) comes with a graphical interface (GUI) for Git.
 But it is worth your time to learn the basic Git commands before jumping to a GUI abstraction.